Night Zoo

 Night Zoo (Un Zoo la nuit) is a 1987 Canadian film.
 It is directed and written by Jean-Claude Lauzon.
 It made its debut at the 1987 Cannes Film Festival.
 The film was selected as the Canadian entry for the Best Foreign Language Film at the 60th Academy Awards, but was not accepted as a nominee.

-It was also the most successful film in the history of the Academy of Canadian Cinema and Television's film awards program, winning a record 13 Genie Awards in every single category where it was nominated.
+It was also the most successful film in the history of the Academy of Canadian Cinema and Television's film awards program up to that point, winning a record 13 Genie Awards in every single category where it was nominated.
 The film garnered 14 nominations overall; the film's only nomination that failed to translate into a win was Gilles Maheu's nod for Best Actor, as he lost to the film's other Best Actor nominee, Roger Lebel.

 Plot

-Marcel (Gilles Maheu) is released from prison, hoping to reconcile with his dying father, Albert (Lebel).
-Marcel is also harassed by a corrupt gay cop.
-Marcel returns to his father who reveals that he has money and drugs stashed away for him.
-Marcel and his gay former cellmate both corner the corrupt cop and get their revenge on him.
-Julie (Adams) is Marcel's former girlfriend who works in a sex club peep show.
+Marcel (Gilles Maheu) is released from prison after completing a two year sentence for narcotics crime, hoping to reconcile with his dying father, Albert (Roger Lebel), who seems to believe his son has been away on a vacation.
+His former girlfriend Julie (Lynne Adams) is now working in a sex club peep show.
+When he returns home, he is soon visited by a pair of dishonest police detectives who demand $200,000 in cash that they believe he still possesses from his earlier activity.
+One of the detectives, George (Lorne Brass) is a homosexual steeped in sadism, who frequently uses violence to attempt to break him.
+Amidst the threats he navigates, Marcel and Albert repair their relationship, culminating in an after hours break-in at a local zoo.

 Reception

+Box office

 The film grossed $1 million in Quebec within three months of its release.
-The film won the most Genie Awards in history, with thirteen awards.

 Awards

-The film set a record by winning 13 Genie Awards.